Metro Council approves ban on public camping, criminalizing homelessness

 BATON ROUGE - After more than an hour of discussion regarding an ordinance banning public camping, the Metro Council voted to approve the agenda item Wednesday.

-According to the ordinance, anyone camping in a public area for more than 12 hours can be arrested, given a $200 fine, jailed for 15 days or both.
+According to the original ordinance, anyone camping in a public area for more than 12 hours can be arrested, given a $200 fine, jailed for 15 days or both.

+During the meeting Wednesday, the Metro Council amended the ordinance to say no people will be arrested for public camping, but people may still be subjected to a fine and community service.

 The ordinance was introduced to the Metro Council on June 8 and was met with opposition from residents who said homeless people already have financial hardships and should not be hit with the harsh penalties.